strongloop/smartprofiling-example-app/README.md

 slc deploy http://<pm server>:<pm port>/
 ```

-It's recommended for this demo, that you only run one worker instance on the PM.

 ### Connect to the application

 In your web browser, navigate to application running on the PM.
 Typically this